 - The software is always up to date: no need to wait for the IT team to “rip and replace” your on-site tools, which causes delays, and frustrations, and often means re-training the whole team

 - The rollouts are faster and simpler: online CRM tools tend to be updated regularly, which keeps them more secure and efficient than standard on-premise tools

 - It’s more cost-effective: if you’re a marketing manager with purchasing power, you’ll quickly notice how online CRM tools are much more affordable than standard on-site tools, as the pricing can be scaled up or down depending on usage

 Last but not least, it’s a lot easier to link cloud software together.
-For instance, you can get a seamless integration between Act! and your Microsoft Outlook inbox, to capture marketing data directly from email exchanges with customers, clients, and leads.
+For instance, you can get seamless integration between Act! and your Microsoft Outlook inbox, to capture marketing data directly from email exchanges with customers, clients, and leads.

 Better Business Continuity for Remote Marketers

 Marketers often need to live and breathe marketing.
-And online CRM tools allow them to do just that, by working without the downtime and being accessible anywhere.
+And online CRM tools allow them to do just that, by working without downtime and being accessible anywhere.